amitgaru2/nepali-datetime/docs/source/index.rst

     >>> d.strftime("%d/%m/%y")
     '12/05/02'
     >>> d.strftime("%A %d. %B %Y")
     'Tuesday 12.
-Bhadra 2002'
+Bhadau 2002'
     >>> 'The {1} is {0:%d}, the {2} is {0:%B}.'.format(d, "day", "month")
-    'The day is 12, the month is Bhadra.'
+    'The day is 12, the month is Bhadau.'

 :class:`.datetime` Objects